 It's mid-April 2022.
 French presidential candidate, Marine Le Pen surges in the polls on the same week that Hungary's Viktor Orban, a fierce critic of immigration, LGBTQ rights, and 'EU bureaucrats,' wins reelection in a landslide.[1][2]
 A common theme among these unorthodox politicians that has helped them connect with those feeling anxious and disenfranchised is one of populism.
 At its core, populism is "an ideology that considers society to be ultimately separated into two homogeneous and antagonistic groups, 'the pure people' versus 'the corrupt elite.'[3]
 It is a playbook that dates back to the mid-1800s,[4] but is showing a resurgence in recent years.
 This timeless, simplistic narrative is what makes its rhetoric so appealing and also so dangerous.

 One of the common hallmarks of all populist ideology is that it seeks to over-simplify complex political issues, effectively controlling how they are discussed and interpreted.
 Populist leaders are particularly adept at gaining support from an anxious public who is frustrated with mainstream politics, for whom politics often seem opaque, bureaucratic, and unnecessary.[5]
-Along those same lines, populist leaders make frequent use of false dichotomiessee definition - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes.
+Along those same lines, populist leaders make frequent use of false dichotomies - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives.

 to over-simplify issues, distinguishing everything as 'us' vs. 'them.'

-Another hallmark is the idealized image of the average person or common folksee definition - connecting with an audience by showing that you understand and share their everyday experiences and concerns.
+Another hallmark is the idealized image of the average person or common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.

 .
-This rhetoric appeals to traditionsee definition - suggesting that moving away from or abandoning long-standing practice could have detrimental or even dangerous implications.
+This rhetoric appeals to tradition - suggesting that moving away from or abandoning a long-standing practice could have detrimental or even dangerous implications.

 , signaling allegiance with perceived majorities and drawing on society's known appreciation for groups like the military or working class.
 'The people' are less a representative of a country's actual demographics and more a rhetorical device to fill the role of protagonists in the overall narrative.
 [6]

-In populist politics, 'the people' are defined in opposition to another group through implicit and explicit scapegoatingsee definition - placing unmerited blame on a person or group to channel societal resentment and frustration towards a common adversary or powerless victim.
+In populist politics, 'the people' are defined in opposition to another group through implicit and explicit scapegoating - assigning blame to a vulnerable target, often without justification.

 .
 'The elite,' which includes intellectuals and experts, is seen as the common enemy and represent an obvious counterpart to the common folk.
-As a result, populists often use anti-intellectualismsee definition - celebrating simple-mindedness and denigrating intellectuals or those with professional credentials as being idealistic, naive, or arrogant.
+As a result, populists often use anti-intellectualism - celebrating simple-mindedness and denigrating intellectuals or those with professional credentials as being idealistic, naive, or arrogant.

 and suspicion of certain authorities to make their opponents look seedy and conspiratorial.
 All of these can be invoked to conjure fraternal deprivation, by which certain groups or demographics feel as if they have been manipulated or deprived of something.[7][8]
 In populism's case, that something is usually their deserved quality of life and ability to express their culture.
 In essence, populism approaches politics, and society, as a zero-sum game in which 'the people' have to sacrifice for various elites and minorities.

 The next step in the playbook is often scapegoating religious, ethnic, and racial minorities.
-This can be covertly accomplished through the use of dog whistlessee definition - ambiguous messaging used to stoke racial fear and anxiety and/or to covertly signal allegiance to certain subgroups of an audience.
+This can be covertly accomplished through the use of dog whistles - ambiguous messaging designed to stoke fears, anxieties, or prejudices against minorities or other marginalized groups, or to covertly signal allegiance to specific subgroups.

 , while implying that the actual message is too controversial to be said bluntly.
 They can then use scapegoating to blame any and all problems they choose on these disjointed, detached, isolated, or severed groups.